i-vt/Shellby/README.md

 # Shellby
 Shells for days, to enable remote administration with a few additional features :)

-**THIS TOOL'S PRIMARY USECASE IS FOR CTFs, IT IS BUILT AND EMPOWERED BY IHAX4BUX TEAM.**
+**THIS TOOL'S PRIMARY USECASE IS FOR CYBER SECURITY CTFs, IT IS BUILT AND EMPOWERED BY IHAX4BUX CTF TEAM.**

 ## Disclaimer for "Shellby":